Bilal-S/iis2tomcat/BonCodeAJP13/ReadMe Notes.txt

 Version 1.0.6 Updates:
 * Add: setting file location in version identification.
 Also identify whether defaults are used or setting file data.
 * Add: auto-correction for Path-Info (xajp-path-info) to RFC3875 standard
-* Upd: access to administrator when deployed as war is not allowed when disable remote access is selected
+* Upd: Accesses to administrator when deployed as war is not allowed when “disable remote access” is selected

 Version 1.0.7 Updates:
-* Fix: Non default large PacketSizes (over 32KB) would cause arythmetic errors
+* Fix: Non default large PacketSizes (over 32KB) would cause arithmetic errors
 * Fix: Adobe ColdFusion 10 release version adjustments
 * Upd: Update Manuals